Reasons for Migrating an EHR Data to a New System

 EHR vendor issues

 A survey by Medical Economics states, 36% of medical practitioners are dissatisfied with their current EHR vendor because of documentation problems.
-A Deloitte survey, on the other hand, states, 35% of healthcare firms are not particularly happy with the usability of their EHR systems.
+A Deloitte survey, on the other hand, states, 35% of healthcare firms are not particularly happy with the usability of their EHR systems, and ehr return on investment.
 These vendor issues may offer enough incentive to look for better solutions for healthcare data management.

 Mergers or acquisitions